juju/charm/README.md

 Juju charms
 ===========

-This package parses juju charms.
+This package parses juju charms..

 ## Anatomy of a charm